Encounter-based model of a run-and-tumble particle: Run-and-tumble particle in an interval with a single absorbing boundary

 It remains to specify the boundary conditions at the ends $x=0,L$.
 We will focus on the case of a single partially absorbing boundary at $x=L$ and a totally reflecting boundary at $x=0$.
 (In section 5, we will modify the latter by considering a totally absorbing boundary at $x=0$.)
 We thus have

 and

 \endnumparts where $\kappa_0$ is a constant reaction rate.
 In the limit $\kappa_0\rightarrow \infty$, the boundary at $x=L$ becomes totally absorbing with $p_-(L,t)=0$, whereas it is totally reflecting when $\kappa_0=0$.
 Note that partial absorption has been defined along analogous lines to the classical Robin boundary condition for the diffusion equation.
-We wish to calculate the MFPT to be absorbed at $x=L$ having started at $x_0\in (0,L)$.
+From a microscopic perspective, the totally reflecting boundary condition at $x=0$ means that whenever the particle hits the boundary its velocity is immediately reversed.
+On the other hand, at the partially reflected boundary $x=L$, the particle is reflected for the first $n$ times it hits the boundary and is absorbed at the $(n+1)$-th collision, where $n$ is a random variable.
+This probabilistic interpretation will be expanded upon and generalized in section 3.
+Here we wish to calculate the MFPT to be absorbed at $x=L$ having started at $x_0\in (0,L)$.
 The MFPT can be determined either by solving a backward CK equation for the survival probability or by Laplace transforming the forward CK equation.
 We will follow the latter approach here.
 (Note that the FPT problem for an RTP with partially absorbing boundaries at both ends was previously solved by Angelani \cite{Angelani15}.
 For completeness, we include the details of our analysis here, since they are needed for the more general encounter-based approach developed in subsequent sections.)

 Laplace transforming equations (\ref{JDLa}) and (\ref{JDLb}) with $\p(x,s)=\int_0^{\infty}\e^{-st}p(x,t)dt$ etc. gives

 where

 is an effective diffusivity that depends on the Laplace variable $s$.
 The Laplace transformed boundary condition at $x=L$ is